aptible/support/source/quickstart/scala/play.md

 ---
 title: Play Framework
-sub_title: Deploy your Play app on Aptible in about 5 minutes
+subtitle: Deploy your Play app on Aptible in about 5 minutes
 language: Scala
 ---